grpc/proposal/L127-cpp-spiffe-root-provider.md

 ### Other Providers
 This proposal _only_ aims to support file-based SPIFFE Bundle Maps via the file watcher providers.
 The `StaticDataCertificateProvider` structure is left as future work.
 This will involve broadening the API surface to expose a type for the SPIFFE bundle map.

+## Implementation
+PR will be linked when created.